bjnord/coding_practice/advent-2018/day-19-21/README.md

 # Day 19: Go With The Flow

+> No we got nothin' in common
+> No we can't talk at all
+> Please take me along
+> When you slide on down

 ## Part 1

 With the Elves well on their way constructing the North Pole base, you turn your attention back to understanding the inner workings of programming the device.